 You can create layers, including empty layers, photo layers, and duplicate layers.
-You’ll see all the existing layers to the left-hand side as you’re going along, and you can switch any layer off at any time by clicking an eye icon next to it.
-There is also blending mode, where you’ll find options such as darken, overlay, exclusion and so on.
+You’ll see all the existing layers on the left-hand side as you’re going along, and you can switch any layer off at any time by clicking an eye icon next to it.
+There is also a blending mode, where you’ll find options such as darken, overlay, exclusion, and so on.

 You can use the slideshow tool to create a slideshow of your imported images, with a range of different effects, ratios and with background music.

 The Print tab sets up your images ready for printing, giving you options to change paper settings, grids, resolution, adding a watermark and so on.

 There are so many new features added to this version of the software compared to the previous one, and I didn’t explain them all in this review, but they are worth mentioning, like the video-to-photo converter where you can pick up the perfect picture from your videos.

 With just a click you can capture a razor-sharp still image that you can use to create your own perfect panorama, group photo, multi-exposure image, or layered image.